zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 **Portworx Upgrades**

-* Work with Portworx Support before planning major upgrades
+* Work with the Portworx, Inc. support team before planning major upgrades
 * Ensure all volumes have up-to-date [snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots)
 * Ensure all volumes have up-to-date [cloudsnaps](/reference/cli/cloud-snaps)
 * Refer to [Upgrade Portworx on Kubernetes](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade)

 **Kubernetes Upgrades**

-* Work with Portworx Support before planning major upgrades.
+* Work with the Portworx, Inc. support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing upgrade
 * Ensure there are [cloudsnaps](/reference/cli/cloud-snaps) that are taken.
-* After the migration, relaunch PX and ensure that the entire cluster is online by running `pxctl status`
+* After the migration, relaunch Portworx and ensure that the entire cluster is online by running `pxctl status`

 **OS upgrades and Docker Upgrades .**

-* Work with Portworx Support before planning major upgrades.
+* Work with the Portworx, Inc. support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing upgrade
 * Ensure kernel-devel packages are installed after a OS migration
-* If PX is run as a OCI container, Docker Upgrades and Restarts do not impact PX runtime.
-So recommend running PX as a OCI container
+* If Portworx is run as a OCI container, Docker Upgrades and Restarts do not impact Portworx runtime.
+So recommend running Portworx as a OCI container

 ### Day 3 Operations {#day-3-operations}

 #### Handling Lost or Stale Nodes on the Cloud and On-Prem {#handling-lost-or-stale-nodes-on-the-cloud-and-on-prem}

-* Lost or Stale Nodes can be removed from the PX cluster for force-decommissioning the node from the cluster
+* Lost or Stale Nodes can be removed from the Portworx cluster for force-decommissioning the node from the cluster
 * The command used to remove a node is `pxctl cluster delete --force`
 * For e.g., if a specific node is offline but it no longer exists, use \` pxctl cluster delete --force node-id\` to remove the node from the cluster